marykay25/women-in-security/AWS_Lab_Setup/README.md

 ## Creating a Key Pair Using Amazon EC2

-1. Open the Amazon EC2 console at [https://console.aws.amazon.com/ec2/](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1).
+1. Right click on the on the link to open the Amazon EC2 console at [https://console.aws.amazon.com/ec2/](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1).

 2. Verify that your region says **N. Virginia** in the top right-hand side of the screen.
 If not, change it.